theSpherical/WLTMF/README.md

 # WLTMF
-WLTMF (Wii Love To Manage Files) is a Wii homebrew application for managing Wii files from an SD card or a USB drive.
-WLTMF is not ready for downloading yet.
-We will change that status when it is complete.
+WLTMF (Wii Love To Manage Files) is an ~~active~~ failed Wii homebrew application for managing Wii files from an SD card or a USB drive.
+This work has failed, but is still here for anybody to continue WLTMF.
+Thank you.